Middletown Shines Spotlight On Its Neighborhoods

 Meanwhile, Public Works crews will visit the featured neighborhoods to assess roads and parks.
 In addition to their regular duties, crews will fill potholes, trim trees, and clean parks as weather permits.

-The remainder of the Neighborhood Spotlights will be in the areas of River Plaza, Port Monmouth, Oakhill, Nutswamp, Lincroft, Fairview and Chapel Hill.
+This is the seventh Neighborhood Spotlight.
+The remainder of the spotlights will be in the areas of River Plaza, Port Monmouth, Lincroft, Fairview/Chapel Hill.
 Dates and locations will be announced.
 Residents can also ask questions about their neighborhood or report a problem anytime through the township website at www.middletownnj.org or during business hours by calling 732-615-2000.

 Neighborhood Spotlight is part of the township’s Community Identity Campaign (CIC).
 Under this campaign, a series of programs and projects are being rolled out to help solidify a common community identity for Middletown as well as celebrate its diversity.
 Middletown includes 42 square miles, approximately 67,000 people, 20-plus schools, more than a dozen neighborhoods, 11 firehouses, five first aid squads, several ecosystems and multiple zip codes.